 Will there be an interview?

 Yes.
-Shortlisted candidates must attend a 15 minute face to face interview on the South Kensington Campus.
-Interviews will be held on Monday 29 January through to Wednesday 31 January.
+Shortlisted candidates must attend a 15 minute interview, either virtually or face to face at the South Kensington Campus.
+Interviews will be held on Tuesday 22 February through to Thursday 24 February.
 You can indicate a preference of a morning or afternoon interview and we will try and accommodate your schedule.
 You will be contacted by the email provided on your application regarding an interview time if you are shortlisted.

 Who is eligible to apply for a job as caller?

-All current students of the College are eligible to apply.
+All current students of the College are eligible to apply, provided that you have proof of your right to work in the UK.
+You can find details of the documents you are required to supply here.
 You must have a very good level of spoken English and be reliable and enthusiastic.